Use case #0003

 Day 3STR filed on Day 3 of 7-working-day window — 4 days inside the statutory deadline

-PMLA Compliance Is Not a Periodic Exercise — It Is the Daily Output of a Functioning AML Programme
+BSA/AML Compliance Is Not a Periodic Exercise — It Is the Daily Output of a Functioning AML Programme

-The institution that scrambles to reconstruct its AML compliance evidence before an inspection is not running a PMLA-compliant programme — it is running a programme that was designed for normal operations and retrofitted for regulatory scrutiny.
-The difference is not subtle; experienced inspectors recognise it immediately.
-The KYC/AML AI produces compliance evidence as the automatic, continuous output of normal operations — so that when an inspector arrives, the institution's response is not preparation but retrieval.
+The institution that scrambles to reconstruct its AML compliance evidence before an inspection is not running a BSA/AML-compliant programme — it is running a programme that was designed for normal operations and retrofitted for regulatory scrutiny.
+The difference is not subtle; experienced inspectors recognize it immediately.
+The KYC / AML Compliance Agent AI produces compliance evidence as the automatic, continuous output of normal operations — so that when an inspector arrives, the institution's response is not preparation but retrieval.
 That distinction is the difference between a clean inspection and an enforcement action.